eQosys/Qrawlr/docs/README.md

 #### Rule modifiers

-  - `hidden`: The matched content will be added directly to the parent.
+  - `hidden`: The matched children will be added directly to the parent.
   - `fuse`: All consecutive strings will be fused into a single string. (e.g. "Hel" "lo" -> "Hello")
+  - `collapse`: When the rule has only one child after parsing, the child will be added directly to the parent.

 ---